-Islamabad, Pakistan (CNN) -- The death toll rose to 81 on Friday in the widespread violence that broke out after the killing of a provincial lawmaker in southern Pakistan.
+(CNN) -- The death toll has risen to 57 in the widespread violence that broke out after the killing of a provincial lawmaker in southern Pakistan.

-The number of wounded rose to 178, said Rafiq Gul, deputy superintendent of Karachi police.
+The number of wounded has also gone up -- to 110, said Rafiq Gul, deputy superintendent of Karachi police, on Wednesday.

 Syed Raza Haider, a leader of the MQM party, was shot Monday evening at a mosque in the southern Pakistani port city of Karachi.